baronefr/mapd_7taps_fir/README.md

                                       to software filters and simulations.
  + 7_fir_demo_switch.ipynb             A demo which uses the FPGA as both a lowpass & highpass, by reprogramming runtime the coefficients.
+ + 7_fir_guitar_experiment.ipynb       A demo which simulates a guitar pickup using FIR filters.

  + report.pdf                          The report of this project.